-The Musquodoboit Trailways Association, a nonprofit community organization, was incorporated in October of 1998.
+The Musquodoboit Trailway Association, a 100% volunteer-run, nonprofit community organization, was incorporated in October of 1998.
 Our 41 km of non-motorized trails are managed and maintained for the community and visitors by volunteers.
 Funding is provided through family & corporate membership fees, donations, Halifax and Provincial grants.
 Our members are committed to providing world-class hiking and cycling trails while preserving the ecosystem and wildlife habitats of the area.

 The trail can be accessed from the Musquodoboit Railway Museum, the Park Road Parking Lot (Civic Number 90 Park Road) or just below the Meagher's Grant on Highway 357 (Civic Number 3172).